UNOMP/unified-node-open-mining-portal/README.md

 * Coin-switching ports using coin-networks and crypto-exchange APIs to detect profitability.

 * Past MPOS functionality is no longer available/working.
 Signing up and mining pools don't mix.
+See [PR #15](//github.com/sigwo/unified-node-open-mining-portal/pull/15).

 #### Attack Mitigation
 * Detects and thwarts socket flooding (garbage data sent over socket in order to consume system resources).
 * Detects and thwarts zombie miners (botnet infected computers connecting to your server to use up sockets but not sending any shares).
 * Detects and thwarts invalid share attacks:
    * SuperNET Multipool is not vulnerable to the low difficulty share exploits happening to other pool servers.
-Other pool server software has hardcoded guesstimated max difficulties for new hashing algorithms while SuperNET Multipool dynamically generates the max difficulty for each algorithm based on values founds in coin source code.
+Other pool server software has hardcoded guesstimated max difficulties for new hashing algorithms while UNOMP dynamically generates the max difficulty for each algorithm based on values founds in coin source code.
    * IP banning feature which on a configurable threshold will ban an IP for a configurable amount of time if the miner submits over a configurable threshold of invalid shares.